wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/spiral.md

 2. Optimal Approach:
 	1. Instead of moving one step at a time, the spiral follows a pattern where we move multiple steps in each direction
 	2. Spiral moves in segments, 1 East, 1 North, 2 West, 2 South, 3 East, 3 North etc.
-	3. Each direction has a specific number of s
+	3. Each direction has a specific number of steps before we turning
+	4.